getodk/docs/odk1-src/form-audit-log.rst

 Values in the :th:`start` and :th:`end` columns are timestamps represented as the number of milliseconds since midnight, January 1, 1970 UTC.
 This is known as epoch time and provides a standard way of representing date/time even across timezones.
 The :ref:`audit-timestamps` section contains more information about timestamps.

-If both location tracking and answer tracking are enabled in the log, the CSV will look like this:
+If both location tracking and change tracking are enabled in the log, the CSV will look like this:

 .. csv-table:: audit.csv
   :header: event, node, start, end, latitude, longitude, accuracy, old-value, new-value